Seeking ideas for different classroom desk arrangements to try?

 It involves arranging the desks in two separate U shapes, creating two curving rows.

-One of the less popular classroom desk arrangements,the “double E” includes desks arranged into two E-shaped groups.
+The “double E” includes desks arranged into two E-shaped groups.
 The two E’s face each other.

 The outer desks face toward the center of the room while the inner desks face forward.